yeqown/cassem/internal/cassemdb/app/README.md

 ## API

 ### Watching and Notifying

 Notifier actually is a watch mechanism, normally implement it in following ways:
 1. HTTP polling
 2. HTTP long polling
 3. Long link
 4. Multiplexing over one TCP connection.

-Here I choose the 4th way to implement.

 ### References